Benji Gil: Calgary Cannons

 Gil was traded following the 1997 season to the Chicago White Sox for pitchers Al Levine and Larry Thomas.
-Gil spent his one season in the White Sox organization with the Pacific Coast League's Calgary Cannons, where he batted .248 with fourteen home runs and 69 RBIs (a career high for Gil at any level).
-Coincidentally, Gil also spent the season with Calgary after they became a Florida Marlins affiliate, and he was drafted by the Marlins in the minor league draft.
+Gil spent his one season in the White Sox organization with the Pacific Coast League's Calgary Cannons, where he batted .248 with 14 home runs and 69 RBIs (a career high for Gil at any level).
+Gil also spent the season with Calgary after it became a Florida Marlins affiliate, and he was drafted by the Marlins in the minor league draft.